1976 European Cup Winners' Cup final: Summary

 Pat Holland put West Ham into the lead in the 28th minute.
 Just before half-time, Frank Lampard misjudged a back pass, allowing Peter Ressel to collect the ball and pass it to Rob Rensenbrink to score the equaliser.
-In attempting the backpass, Lampard tore a stomach muscle that ruled him out of much of the remainder of the game.
+In attempting the backpass, Lampard tore a stomach muscle that required him to be substituted.
 Three minutes into the second-half, François van der Elst scored, assisted by Rensenbrink.
 Keith Robson later equalised for West Ham from a cross by Trevor Brooking.
-Anderlecht were awarded a clear penalty in the 73rd minute, after Holland rashly challenged and fouled Rensenbrink who then scored from the penalty.
-Holland obviously misjudged the tackle and was duly penalised.
-With two minutes left, as West Ham fell apart, van der Elst ran through to score Anderlecht's fourth goal for a deserved victory.
+Anderlecht were awarded a dubious penalty in the 73rd minute after Holland challenged Rensenbrink but appeared to win the ball cleanly; Rensenbrink scored from the penalty spot.
+With two minutes left, as West Ham came close to an equaliser, van der Elst ran through on the break to score Anderlecht's fourth goal.